 At the placements, students interview clients; draft restraining orders, memoranda, and motions; represent clients at hearings; argue motions; and research policy issues.
 They may also attend meetings with attorneys, government officials, judges and legislators.

 DOMESTIC VIOLENCE ON CALIFORNIA BAR EXAM

 In July 2013, the California bar exam included writing a memo about admissibility of testimony by a domestic violence expert for the prosecution.
 The expert taught Domestic Violence Law at the state law school (“Columbia School of Law”) and worked with the state domestic violence coalition (CPEDV).
 While her fictional name was Pamela Simone, bar-takers who had taken Nancy Lemon’s classes recognized Professor Lemon immediately, and had the pleasure of laughing while they wrote, a rare occurrence.
 It is likely that this topic will appear on future bar examinations.

 The Jim Fahey Safe Homes Fund for Women endowment was established in 2007 to provide scholarships for graduate students at UC Berkeley with demonstrated financial need and a strong aptitude in relevant subjects as well as a deep commitment to combating domestic violence against women.
-A student may receive this award more than once during his or her academic career.
-Awards were made in Spring 2011, Spring 2012, Spring 2013, Spring 2014 and Spring 2015 — see the Photos link at the Domestic Violence Practicum page for details.
+Awards have been made each spring since 2011.
+See the Photos page for details.

 Next deadline to apply is March 1, 2017.
 Go to http://grad.berkeley.edu/financial/fellowships/ for more information and the application form.